 A juice fast is usually a form of detoxing that involves drinking juices made from fruits and vegetables for a certain length of time.
 This can be as simple as consuming a glass of celery juice each morning, or going a step further and removing all other foods from the diet, consuming juice only, but just for a short period.

 Some of the benefits of juicing include:

 - Delivers a burst of micronutrients.
 In our modern day diet, raw fruits and veggies aren’t a common occurrence.
 We often cook, boil, fry, bake or process these foods in some way, reducing their nutrient levels.
-By consuming these foods in their raw state, we may receive their full nutritional benefit, and consume more fruits and veggies in the process than if we were to eat them whole.
+By consuming these foods in juice-form, we consume more fruits and vegetables in the process than if we were to eat them whole.

 - Increases nutrient absorption.
 Juicing provides an array of nutrients in an easy-to-digest form.

 Now, there are some risks to keep in mind when juice cleansing, and it may be a much more practical and healthy idea to make juice part of a balanced, wholefoods diet, rather then a juice-only diet: